How long do hearing aids last?

 Hearing aids can do more than just help you overcome a hearing loss.
-They can help you beat loneliness and even ward off dementia.
-But they’re also a major financial investment, so it’s good to know how long they’ll be expected to last.
+They can help you combat loneliness by increasing confidence in social interactions, and even help fend off dementia by stimulating the brain.
+As they are an important financial investment, so it's good to know how long they'll be expected to last.

 The lifespan of a hearing aid can be anything from three to seven years.
-Of course, this largely depends on the type of hearing aid you’ve been fitted with, the environment that you’re exposed to, its build quality, and how it works with your lifestyle.
+Of course, this largely depends on the type of hearing aid you’ve been fitted with, the environment that you’re exposed to, its quality and workmanship, the technology, and how well it is maintained by the user.

-If you’re a fan of a tiny in-the-ear hearing aid, you can expect to get around four to five years of use.
+If you’re a candidate for a tiny in-the-ear hearing aid, you can expect to get around four to five years of use.
 You may get an extra year or two from a behind-the-ear aid, but it’s also important to consider your changing hearing abilities during that time.

 Hearing aid battery life